-Download speeds reach as high as 940Mbps with Frontier if you're eligible for fiber service, with matching or near-matching upload speeds, too.
-With Frontier DSL, download speeds are typically in the double digits, topping out at about 115Mbps.
-Frontier doesn't list its DSL upload speeds and the company didn't respond to our questions, but upload speeds with DSL usually won't get much higher than 10Mbps.
+Download speeds reach as high as 5 gigabits per second with Frontier if you're eligible for fiber service, with matching or near-matching upload speeds, too.
+With Frontier DSL, download speeds are typically in the double digits, topping out at about 100Mbps.

-With Spectrum, your cable internet speeds will vary by region, but the company offers plans capable of hitting downloads as fast as 940Mbps, just shy of gigabit speed.
-And, while entry-level speeds start at 60Mbps in some regions, Charter tells CNET that Spectrum download speeds start at 200Mbps across nearly 75% of the company's footprint.
+With Spectrum, your cable internet speeds are pretty simple -- the company offers plans that start at 300Mbps and are capable of hitting downloads as fast as 940Mbps, just shy of gigabit speed.
 However, limited upload speeds are a common shortcoming with cable internet, and Spectrum is no exception.
 Even with the company's fastest plan, your uploads will be held to just 35Mbps.

-As for prices, monthly costs for Frontier DSL service range from $38-$55 per month, while the company's fiber plans range from $50-$80 per month.
-With Spectrum's cable plans, costs typically range from $50-$110 per month, though the company generally includes fewer fees on top of that than competitors do.
+As for prices, monthly costs for Frontier DSL service are around $55 per month, while the company's fiber plans range from $50-$155 per month.
+With Spectrum's cable plans, costs typically range from $50 to $90 per month, though the company generally includes fewer additional fees than competitors.

-Both providers also offer discounted internet plans for qualified low-income customers.
-Spectrum's is called the Internet Assist plan, and it offers download speeds of 30Mbps and upload speeds of 4Mbps with no contracts or data caps.
-Meanwhile, Frontier offers the Lifeline Program, which gives qualified customers a discount on existing Frontier internet service.
-Both discounts require an application, so check with the provider to see if you're eligible and how much you could save.
+Both providers also offer access to discounted internet plans for qualified low-income customers.
+Charter has Spectrum Internet Assist, which offers download speeds of 30Mbps and upload speeds of 4Mbps with no contracts or data caps.
+Meanwhile, both Spectrum and Frontier participate in the government's Affordable Connectivity Program, which gives qualified customers a discount on existing Frontier or Spectrum internet service.

 With coverage across 46 states -- including Hawaii -- Charter Spectrum is one of the nation's largest internet providers.
 Frontier is smaller, but it's a major player, too, connecting people in 25 states.
 The two services overlap in several regions, including parts of New York, Texas, southern California, and the Midwest.

-Of the two, Spectrum ranked higher, earning an overall satisfaction score of 63 out of 100 from the customers the ASCI surveyed for its 2020 report.
-That's still two points worse than the overall category average of 65, and well below Verizon Fios, which led all providers in 2020 with a score of 73.
-Still, the report notes that Spectrum's 2020 score is four points higher than it was in 2019, indicating some potential positive momentum.
+Of the two, Spectrum ranked higher, earning an overall satisfaction score of 63 out of 100 from the customers the ASCI surveyed for its 2022 report.
+That's still a point below the overall category average of 64 and well below Verizon Fios, which led all providers with a score of 72.

-There are a couple of other key points to keep in mind as you're comparing internet service from Frontier and Spectrum.
-Here's a quick rundown:
+There are a few other key points to keep in mind as you compare internet service from Frontier and Spectrum.
+Here's a quick rundown.

 Both Spectrum and Frontier offer additional services like TV and home phone that you can bundle with your home internet plan at a potential discount.
-It's worth considering whether a bundle like that might be a good fit for you -- here'sthat'll let you know what to look for.
+It's worth considering whether a bundle like that might be a good fit for you -- here's a helpful guide on bundling that'll let you know what to look for.

 Contracts, fees and rising costs

 Don't forget about taxes and fees, which are mostly unavoidable as you shop for an internet plan.
-Your specific fees will depend upon the specific plan you select, but know that Frontier's equipment rental costs are factored into the base price.
+Your specific fees will depend on your plan, but know that Frontier's equipment rental costs are factored into the base price.
 With Spectrum, your modem rental is free, but you'll need to pay $5 a month to rent one of the company's routers.

-You generate data whenever you use the internet, so it's worth considering what your internet service provider does with that data.
+You generate data whenever you use the internet, so it's worth considering what your ISP does with that data.
 Both Frontier and Spectrum list information to that end in their respective privacy policies, each of which is less intimidating to read through than you might expect.